Beerus: Appearances

 Beerus is retroactively established, over the course of the Dragon Ball Super series, to be involved in past events in the Dragon Ball universe which are previously left unexplained or lacking in context.
 For example, Beerus is revealed to be the one who sealed Old Supreme Kai into the Z Sword and destroyed North Kaiō's planet, with only the small planet where he now lives remaining, both acts being out of anger over squabbles.
 He also instigated Frieza to destroy Planet Vegeta after he felt disrespected by King Vegeta.

 During Frieza's resurrection and subsequent battle with the heroes, Beerus observes the fight and assures a worried Frieza that he will not get involved in his fight with the Saiyans, although he warns the tyrant to stay away from his ice cream.
 After Goku defeats Frieza, Beerus sets up a tournament between his Universe 7 and his twin brother Champa's Universe 6.
 After Universe 7 wins, Beerus wishes for the population of Universe 6's Earth to be restored.
 Beerus, Whis and Goku travel to Universe 10 to meet with Gowasu and Zamasu after gaining a clue about Goku Black's identity; when Zamasu is discovered to be planning to kill Gowasu, Beerus confronts and erases him.
 Beerus then destroys the already deceased Dr. Mashirito.
 Beerus tries preventing Goku from using a button to summon the Omni-King, which sets up the Tournament of Power.
 After the tournament, Beerus confronts the Omni-King when he asked Goku for his future plans and then leaves his sight in fear.

 In the Dragon Ball Super: Broly movie, Beerus only takes a nap in Bulma's vacation place before looking after her daughter while she helps Goku's group find the Seven-Star Dragon Ball.

-In Dragon Ball Super: Super Hero, he wakes up from a nap to find that Broly, Cheelai, and Lemo had moved to his planet to avoid Freeza's counterwrath, and decides to let them stay after tasting Lemo's cooking.
-He also becomes infatuated with Cheelai, much to Whis' amusment.
+In Dragon Ball Super: Super Hero, he wakes up from a nap to find that Broly, Cheelai, and Lemo had moved to his planet to avoid Frieza's counterwrath, and decides to let them stay after tasting Lemo's cooking.
+He also becomes infatuated with Cheelai, much to Whis' amusement.